cmu-sei/helm-charts/charts/crucible/README.md

 - Keycloak OAuth/OIDC integration
 - Shared domain and TLS certificate
 - CA certificate trust (from crucible-ca-cert ConfigMap)

-For detailed application-specific configuration, see `values-custom.yaml` or the individual application chart documentation.

 ## Example Configurations